David Dobkin (director): Career

-Dobkin made his music-video debut with a video clips for rapper Tupac Shakur.
+Dobkin made his music-video debut with video clips for rapper Tupac Shakur.
 Fifteen more videos followed for such music groups as Extreme, Robin Zander, Sonic Youth, dada, Blues Traveler, and others.
 Dobkin's music-video credits include George Thorogood's "One Bourbon, One Scotch, One Beer," Elton John's "You Can Make History", and Coolio's "1, 2, 3, 4".
-Dobkin also collaborated with band Maroon 5 in their music videos "Sugar", "Don't Wanna Know", "Memories", "Nobody's Love" and "Girls Like You" and an upcoming documentary film.
+Dobkin also collaborated with band Maroon 5 in their music videos "Sugar", "Girls Like You", "Memories" and "Middle Ground" and an upcoming documentary film.
 As of 2021, no word when the film will be released.

 After shooting television commercials, Dobkin broke into feature films with Clay Pigeons, for Scott Free, the first film produced at Ridley and Tony Scott's production company that they did not direct.
 The black comedy about a series of small-town murders starred Vince Vaughn, Joaquin Phoenix and Janeane Garofalo, and was distributed by Gramercy Pictures.
 Dobkin next directed the comedies Shanghai Knights (2003), starring Jackie Chan and Owen Wilson, and Wedding Crashers (2005), with Wilson and Vaughn.

 Through his production company Big Kid Pictures, Dobkin both produced and directed Fred Claus (2007), starring Vaughn and Paul Giamatti, and The Change-Up (2011), starring Ryan Reynolds and Jason Bateman.
-He co-wrote and was an executive producer of the film adaption of Dark Horse Comics' R.I.P.D.
+He co-wrote and was an executive producer of the film adaptation of Dark Horse Comics' R.I.P.D.
 (2013), Dobkin directed 2014's The Judge, starring Robert Downey Jr. and Robert Duvall.